stitchdata/docs/_replication/replication-methods/log-based-incremental-replication.md

           **Note**: If you decide to permanently disable Log-based Incremental Replication for your PostgreSQL database, remove the replication slot to prevent further unnecessary disk space consumption.

 ## POSTGRES MASTER INSTANCE
-      - title: "Limitation 7: Can only be used with a master instance (PostgreSQL)"
+      - title: "Limitation {{ forloop.index }}: Can only be used with a master instance (PostgreSQL)"
-        anchor: "limitation-7--only-supports-master-instances-postgresql"
+        anchor: "limitation--only-supports-master-instances-postgresql"
         content: |
           {% include note.html type="single-line" content="This section is applicable only to **PostgreSQL**-based database integrations." %}